franBec/pollitoDev/content/en/blog/2023-03-12-course-review-015-how-websites-work.md

 ## Conclusion

 Not much to say, it accomplish what it says.
-This course is an excellent resource for anyone who is interested in learning the basics of web development
+This course is an excellent resource for anyone who is interested in learning the basics of web development.

 |                                             |            |
 | ------------------------------------------- | ---------- |